Route Grade Votings

 Total votes cast 50

-12m.
 One of the finest grit experiences.
 A tricky start gains a flake in the arete.
-This leads to a break, which needs packing with Friends, before the tasty finishing moves.
-Well worth attempting as a true ground-up, on-sight since commitment on the final move will be rewarded with success or flight-time.
+This leads to a break, which needs packing with cams, before the tasty finishing moves.
+Well worth attempting as a true ground-up, on-sight since commitment on the final moves will be rewarded with either success or flight-time.

 My best grit experience so far